 - Collect the Cash Assistance for Voluntary Return

-- SRAD will share a list of refugees who were cleared following UNHCR interview and SRAD clearance.
-These applicants will have their names submitted to receive the cash assistance for voluntary return of JOD 70 per returning family member through your digital wallet.
+- SRAD will share a list of refugees who were cleared following UNHCR interview and SRAD clearance with UNHCR.
+UNHCR will then submit the names of these cleared refugees to receive the cash assistance for voluntary return through your digital wallet or through Cairo Amman Bank.

 - You’ll be able to collect the cash through your Digital Wallet.